President & Chief Executive Officer

 Director of Development: Programs and Communications

 Betsey Odell is charged with developing CCAM’s non-research programs, such as the CCAM Advanced Manufacturing Academy, mechatronics training pilot, and administering the creation of a Robotics curriculum.
+The American Society for Engineering Education published her curriculum with Old Dominion University.
 Odell has been tapped to implement and execute CCAM’s communications strategy.
 Her duties span into brand marketing, public affairs, and community outreach.

 Prior to working for CCAM, Betsey Odell was the Vice President of a $26 Million-dollar nonprofit in New York City.
 Raising $6 Million in funds per year for Alzheimer’s Research, Odell managed 10 direct reports, consultants, vendors.
 She worked with local, state and federal government to run Alzheimer’s programs.
 She garnered support, solicited funds, developed and evaluated each program as both advisor and executive.
 Odell work side by side with world class researchers, PhD’s and notable Nobel Laureate’s to design a comprehensive communications platform.
 In this capacity, she assembled celebrity participation from Penny Marshall, Diane Keaton, Coach Pat Sumitt, Jim Natnz, and more.
 Odell was responsible for the foundation’s website, newsletter, social media, and print campaigns.

 Prior to her work at the Alzheimer’s Foundation, Odell was the Marketing Director for Gotham Writers Workshop, an adult education school in New York City and online.
 In her free time, Odell teaches Fiction writing online.
 She received a BA degree from Randolph-Macon college with a major in English and a minor in Accounting.